toke182/mba-company-angular2-test/README.md

 As the Actor Salary form design isn't very good for mobile devices, I took the decision of give it another look for small screens, making sure that The user is able to identify what are they writing in each input and they have enough space for it in mobile vertical view.

+Is worth mention that there is a couple of classes in the form component that extends form and bootstrap css, and I was planing to have them shared by all components after an small refactor, but I didn't have time to do so.

 Kept default margin/spacing of bootstrap components themselves, so it might vary from the UX wireframe.